 Vitamin C ‘mega-dose’ shows success in intensive care unit’s biggest killer: Sepsis

-The antioxidant treatment developed by Professor Clive May and Dr Yugeesh Lankadeva at the Florey Institute of Neuroscience and Mental Health in Melbourne, Australia, has been many years in the making.
+The antioxidant treatment developed by Professor Clive May and Dr Yugeesh Lankadeva at The Florey in Melbourne, Australia, has been many years in the making.

 In a new study published Critical Care Medicine, the researchers outline how the regime shows potential as a highly effective treatment for sepsis – a life-threatening response to an underlying infection which can lead to multi-organ failure and death.